mozilla/pkipolicy/rootstore/policy.md

 Mozilla will take any steps we deem appropriate to protect our users if we learn that a CA operator has knowingly or intentionally mis-issued one or more certificates.
-This MAY include, but is not limited to, disablement (partially or fully) or removal of all of the CA operator’s certificates from Mozilla’s root program.
+This MAY include, but is not limited to, disablement (partially or fully) or removal of all the CA operator’s certificates from Mozilla’s root store.

 The category of mis-issued certificates includes (but is not limited to) those issued to someone who should not have received them, those containing